Finite-Sample Analysis For Decentralized Batch Multi-Agent Reinforcement Learning With Networked Agents: Introduction

 \section{Introduction}

 Multi-agent reinforcement learning (MARL) has received increasing attention in the reinforcement learning community, with recent advances in both empirical \citep{foerster2016learning,lowe2017multi,lanctot2017unified} and theoretical studies \citep{perolat2016learning,zhang2018fully,zhang18cdc,doan2019finite,srinivasan2018actor,zhang2019policyb}.
 With various models of multi-agent systems, MARL has been applied to a wide range of domains, including distributed control, telecommunications, and economics.
-See \cite{busoniu2008comprehensive} for a comprehensive survey on MARL.
+See \cite{busoniu2008comprehensive} and \cite{zhang2019multi} for the surveys on MARL.

 Various settings exist in the literature on multi-agent RL, which are mainly categorized into three types: the cooperative setting, the competitive setting, and a mix of the two.
 In particular, cooperative MARL is usually modeled as either a multi-agent Markov decision process (MDP) \citep{boutilier1996planning}, or a team Markov game \citep{wang2003reinforcement}, where the agents are assumed to share a common reward function.
 A more general while challenging setting for cooperative MARL considers heterogeneous reward functions for different agents, while the collective goal is to maximize the average of the long-term return among all agents \citep{kar2013cal,zhang2018fully,suttle2019multi}.
 This setting makes it nontrivial to design \emph{decentralized} MARL algorithms, in which agents make globally optimal decisions using only local information, \emph{without} any coordination provided by any central controller.
 Decentralized protocol is favored over a centralized one, due to its better scalability, privacy-preserving property, and computational efficiency \citep{kar2013cal,zhang2018fully,zhang2018distributed}.
 Such a protocol has been broadly advocated in practical multi-agent systems, including unmanned (aerial) vehicles \citep{fax2004information,zhang18dynamicb}, smart power grid \citep{zhang18distributed,zhang18dynamica}, and robotics \citep{corke2005networked}.
 Several preliminary attempts have been made towards the development of MARL algorithms in this setting \citep{kar2013cal,zhang2018fully}, with theoretical guarantees for convergence.
 However, these theoretical guarantees are essentially \emph{asymptotic} results, i.e., the algorithms are shown to converge as the number of iterations increases to infinity.
 No analysis has been conducted to quantify the performance of these algorithms with a finite number of iterations/samples.